turbo-src/turbosrc-service/README.md

 Click on your Github profile > Settings > Developer Settings > Personal Access Tokens > Generate new token

-Make sure the repo options are checked off.
+Make sure the repo and delete repo options are checked off.

 Create the `.config` file and add your Github user, organization and token.